nipy/nibabel/doc/source/dicom/dicom_intro.rst

 often occur together in module definitions, or definitions of other macros.
 From PS 3.3:

-    3.11.1 Attribute Macro: a set of Attributes that are described in a single table that is referenced by multiple Modules or other tables.
+.. admonition:: 3.11.1 Attribute Macro:

+    a set of Attributes that are described in a single table that is referenced by multiple Modules or other tables.

 For example, here is the Patient Orientation Macro definition table from section